sizsan/Bookly/README.md

 A book has the attributes: ISBN, title, author, description and image_link.
 The primary key is the book_id.
 This data is sourced from Google Books and these fields all have the data type, string, to be consistent with the Google Books record.
 The ISBN and title are required fields as a book cannot be added without this information.
 The description, image_link and author are optional.

 #### Adverts
 An advert shows a book listed for sale by a user.
 The advert displays the book title, author, and description from Google Books.
 It also displays the condition and price set by the seller, with the seller’s contact email.
-The cover image is also displayed from Google Books, unless the seller uploads their own image.
+The cover image is displayed from Google Books, unless the seller uploads their own image.
 The adverts appear in the Bookly Book Store.

 An advert has the attributes of seller_id, price, condition and book_id.
 The primary key is the advert_id.
 The seller_id refers to the user_id but has been renamed for clarity as a seller will post an advert.
 The seller_id and book_id are stored as integers.
 The price is a decimal and the condition is a string.
 All fields are required to create an advert and this in enforced in the application.
 A user must be signed in, they must select a book, they must enter a price, and the condition is set as a drop-down selection in the view.
 This prevents the user creating an advert record without the required information.